 The OUCST work with hundreds of children every year in schools and grassroots clubs.
 Using football as a tool, the trust promotes fitness and helps young people engage with their education.
 As well as helping to develop confidence, aspiration and important life skills.

 With OUCST, we organised for Zayn Khan (13) to be Oxford United’s official mascot at the Wembley Final in April 2017.
 A keen footballer, Zayn trains weekly with Cumnor Minors at Brookes Sport.
 On the day, Zayn met the Oxford United team and played football on the pitch.
 Reflecting on his experience, Zayn said “We had an unlucky game, but this experience was once in a lifetime and I’m very proud and thankful for the day and the time that was given to me by all.”

 We also sponsor the Manor Club which aims to combat isolation in our local communities by bringing football fans together.
-Every month, senior ‘Yellows’ and Oxford residents can meet and socialise over lunch.
-As well as listen to inspiring speakers from the world of football.
+Every month, senior ‘Yellows’ and Oxford residents can meet and socialise over lunch and listen to inspiring speakers from the world of football.

 We encourage our students to become active citizens in the community.
 Volunteering opportunities range from long term sustainable projects to one-off activities.

 Our staff volunteering policy allows staff to apply for up to two paid days a year to attend volunteering activities as individuals or with their team.
 The staff volunteering project aims to make volunteering at Brookes and in the community easier by:

 - exploring integration in team away days

 There are a variety of funding opportunities available for students to help support them in delivering a local community project.